sergiocollado/potpourri/Notes_on_linux.md

 The **sudo** command lets users to run priviliged commands.
 But that user must be first allowed to use the **sudo** command.

+by the way, **sudo** stands for "super user do".

-if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command, and then it will be able to use privileged commands.
+So if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command, and then it will be able to use privileged commands.
 So with **sudo** it is possible for a user to run programs with the privileges of another user, tipically the superuser (root)

 This is done through the sudoers file.